ethereum/EIPs/EIPS/eip-1.md

 The `title` field in the preamble:

- - Should not include the word "standard" or any variation thereof; and
+ - Should not include the words "standard", "smart", or any variations thereof; and
  - Should not include the EIP's number.

 ### Descriptions

 The `description` field in the preamble:

- - Should not include the word "standard" or any variation thereof; and
+ - Should not include the words "standard", "smart", or any variations thereof; and
  - Should not include the EIP's number.

 ### EIP numbers